skonfig/extra/type/__jitsi_meet_domain/man.rst

 branding-json
-    Path to a JSON file that will be served as the `brandingDataUrl`.
+    Path to a JSON file that will be served as the `dynamicBrandingUrl`.
-    For information on the format see `brandingDataUrl` in `__jitsi_meet_domain/files/config.js.sh`.
+    For information on the format see `dynamicBrandingUrl` in `__jitsi_meet_domain/files/config.js.sh`.
     If not set, no branding will be set up.